nghiaho12/abc_speak/README.md

 You'll also need to have Docker installed, e.g. ```sudo apt install docker-ce```.

 ## Linux
 The default Linux target is Debian 12.8.
-Edit Dockerfile.linux to match your distro if you run into problems with binary.
+Edit Dockerfile.linux to match your distro if you run into problems with the binary.

 ```
-docker build -f Dockerfile.windows -t abc_speak:linux .
+docker build -f Dockerfile.linux -t abc_speak:linux .
 docker run --rm -it --network=host abc_speak:linux
 ```
 Go to http://localhost:8000 to download the release package.